-A cross-section of the assembly can be seen in Fig. 6.
-The complete system, once pre-assembled, is comprised of three parts that fit onto the Neutron Shield.
+A cross-section of the assembly can be seen on Figure 6.
+The complete system, once pre-assembled, is comprised of 3 parts that fit onto the Neutron Shield.
 These are the DLM body (1), which requires several parts to be assembled and welded together, the Connector Cap (2) which is made of three parts welded together, and the Tungsten Ring (3).

-Fig. 6.
+Figure 6.
 Coaxial water connection assembly.